NEONScience/NEON-Data-Skills/tutorials/Python/neonUtilities/neonUtilitiesPython.md

-Check the folder containing the original zip file from the Data Portal; you should now have a subfolder containing the unzipped and stacked files.
+Check the folder containing the original zip file from the Data Portal; you should now have a subfolder containing the unzipped and stacked files called `StackedFiles`.

 ## Download files to be stacked: zipsByProduct()

-The function `zipsByProduct()` uses the <a href="http://data.neonscience.org/data-api" target="_blank">NEON API</a> to programmatically download data files for a given product.
+The function `zipsByProduct()` uses the
+<a href="http://data.neonscience.org/data-api" target="_blank">NEON API</a>
+to programmatically download data files for a given product.
 The files downloaded by `zipsByProduct()` can then be fed into `stackByTable()`.

 `zipsByProduct()` will create a new folder in the R working directory and write the files there.
-First set the working directory if it isn't set to where you want it.
+First, set the working directory if it isn't set to where you want it.